-- - a.
-Adequate bedding (15%) - b.
-Decorations and signage (10%) ALL BARN DECORATIONS MUST STAY IN PLACE UNTIL 6 PM SUNDAY. - Educational Display/Species Promotion, Exhibitors Attitude, knowledge, Courteous, friendly (when present)......30% - Care of Exhibit......45% - Animals clean, well groomed (15%) - Aisles clean and neat (10%) - Bedding clean and dry (10%) - Feed and equipment stored neatly, equipment clean - The lowest score for each club for each species will be discarded. - Each assigned club must have one exhibitor and one adult complete the scheduled herdsmanship for each species. - Any club or chapter that does not complete their scheduled herdsmanship judging time will be penalized one placing. - Awards will be given out Sunday.
+- a.
+Animals clean, well groomed (15%) - b.
+Aisles clean and neat (10%) - c.
+Bedding clean and dry (10%) - d.
+Feed and equipment stored neatly, equipment clean (10%) - The lowest score for each club for each species will be discarded. - Each assigned club must have one exhibitor and one adult complete the scheduled herdsmanship for each species. - Any club or chapter that does not complete their scheduled herdsmanship judging time will be penalized one placing. - Awards will be given out Sunday.